faucetsdn/udmi/docs/specs/sequences/generated.md

 1. Update config set min_loglevel to debug:
     * Set `system.min_loglevel` = `100`
 1. Force config update to resend config to device
-1. Wait for log category `system.config.receive` level `DEBUG` was logged
+1. Wait for log category `system.config.receive` level `DEBUG` to be logged
-1. Wait for log category `system.config.parse` level `DEBUG` was logged
+1. Wait for log category `system.config.parse` level `DEBUG` to be logged
-1. Wait for log category `system.config.apply` level `NOTICE` was logged
+1. Wait for log category `system.config.apply` level `NOTICE` to be logged

 ## device_config_acked (BETA)